Different Types of Roof Tiles: Which One is Best for Your Home?

 1. Clay Roof Tiles

-Clay roof tiles are one of the oldest roofing materials, widely used in the UK for centuries.
+Clay is one of the oldest roof tiles materials used in the UK.
+Known for their rich, earthy colour and natural feel, clay tiles are often seen on traditional or heritage homes.
 They are made from natural clay and baked at high temperatures, which gives them strength and weather resistance.

 Clay Roof Tiles